UK Sustainability Reporting Standards

 The UK government has been a strong supporter of the ISSB since its launch.
 In its mobilising green investment: 2023 green finance strategy, the UK government laid plans to establish a framework to assess the suitability of IFRS S1 and IFRS S2 for endorsement in the UK.

-If this process concludes with an affirmative endorsement decision, it would result in the creation of the first two UK Sustainability Reporting Standards (SRS), which would be based upon IFRS S1 and IFRS S2.
-The UK government aims to make endorsement decisions on the first two standards by Quarter 1 2025 and these standards will form part of a wider Sustainability Disclosure Reporting framework led by HM Treasury – for more information, see the SDR Implementation Update (May 2024).
+If this assessment process concludes with an affirmative endorsement decision, it would result in the creation of the first two UK Sustainability Reporting Standards (SRS), which would be based upon IFRS S1 and IFRS S2.
+The UK government aims to consult on the exposure drafts of UK SRS in Quarter 1 2025.
+These standards will form part of a wider Sustainability Disclosure Reporting framework led by HM Treasury – for more information, see the SDR Implementation Update (May 2024).

-Once the assessment process is complete, and subject to an affirmative endorsement decision, the Financial Conduct Authority (FCA) will be able to use the UK’s standards to introduce requirements for UK-listed companies to report sustainability-related information to their investors, subject to a consultation process.
+Once the assessment process is complete, and subject to an affirmative endorsement decision, the Financial Conduct Authority (FCA) will be able to use UK SRS to introduce requirements for UK-listed companies to report sustainability-related information to their investors, subject to a consultation process.

 For more information on our work on UK SRS, see our Framework and Terms of Reference for the Development of UK Sustainability Reporting Standards.